jamesstaub/euclip/README.md

 Tracks

 ### features
-- new track menu (different script presets)
+- new track dropdown menu options (different script presets)
   - build preset models in rails
   - a preset can have one of each script type
   - the preset menu should overlay the scripts sidebar and use a material ui table with checkboxes indicating which scripts